Gdoc/Admin

 Endnotes

-2. Aviation creates a number of complex atmospheric reactions at altitude – such as vapour contrails – which create an enhanced warming effect.
-In the UK’s Greenhouse gas methodology paper, a ‘multiplier’ of 1.9 is applied to aviation emissions to account for this.
+2. Aviation creates several complex atmospheric reactions at altitude, such as vapor contrails, creating an enhanced warming effect.
+In the UK’s Greenhouse gas methodology paper, a “multiplier" of 1.9 is applied to aviation emissions to account for this.
 This is reflected in the CO2eq factors provided in this analysis.

 Lee, D. S., Fahey, D. W., Skowron, A., Allen, M. R., Burkhardt, U., Chen, Q., ... & Gettelman, A. (2020).
 The contribution of global aviation to anthropogenic climate forcing for 2000 to 2018Atmospheric Environment, 117834.

 3. Finding a figure for the carbon footprint of cycling seems like it should be straightforward, but it can vary quite a lot.
-It depends on a number of factors: what size you are (bigger people tend to burn more energy cycling); how fit you are (fitter people are more efficient); the type of bike you’re pedalling; and what you eat (if you eat a primarily plant-based diet, the emissions are likely to be lower than if you get most of your calories from cheeseburgers and milk).
-People often also raise the question of whether you actually eat more if you cycle to work rather than driving i.e. whether those calories are actually ‘additional’ to your normal diet.
+It depends on several factors: what size you are (bigger people tend to burn more energy cycling), how fit you are (fitter people are more efficient), the type of bike you’re pedaling, and what you eat (if you eat a primarily plant-based diet, the emissions are likely to be lower than if you get most of your calories from cheeseburgers and milk).
+People often also raise the question of whether you actually eat more if you cycle to work rather than drive, i.e., whether those calories are actually ‘additional’ to your normal diet.

-Estimates on the footprint of cycling therefore vary.
-Some estimates put this figure at around 16 grams CO2e per kilometer based on the average European diet.
-In his book ‘How bad are bananas: the carbon footprint of everything’, Mike Berners-Lee estimates the footprint based on specific food types.
-He estimates 25 grams CO2e when powered by bananas; 43 grams CO2e from cereal and cow’s milk; 190 grams CO2e from bacon; or as high as 310 grams CO2e if powered exclusively by cheeseburgers.
+Estimates on the footprint of cycling, therefore, vary.
+Based on the average European diet, some estimates put this figure at around 16 grams CO2e per kilometer.
+In his book “How bad are bananas: the carbon footprint of everything”, Mike Berners-Lee estimates the footprint based on specific food types.
+He estimates 25 grams CO2e when powered by bananas, 43 grams CO2e from cereal and cow’s milk, 190 grams CO2e from bacon, or as high as 310 grams CO2e if powered exclusively by cheeseburgers.

 4. National rail emits around 35 grams per kilometer.
 The average petrol car emits 170 grams.
 So the footprint of taking the train is around 20% of taking a car: [ 35 / 170 * 100 = 20%].